Reading time: 4 minutes

 Am I exempt from using SuperStream?

 Most employers making SG contributions for their employees are required to make SuperStream-compliant contributions.
-There are a couple of exemptions:
+But there are a couple of exemptions:

-- If you are a sole trader and are making super contributions for yourself.
-If you are a sole trader but are making super contributions for an employee, they must be SuperStream compliant.
+- If you’re a sole trader and are making super contributions for yourself.
+If you are a sole trader but are making super contributions for one of your employees, these contributions must be SuperStream compliant.

 How do I make SuperStream-compliant payments?

-The key to the SuperStream-compliance requirements is you need to pay your super contributions and send your employee information electronically, not manually.
+The key to the SuperStream-compliance requirements is you need to pay your super contributions and send your employee information electronically, in the correct format.

-You have several choices when you pay and report electronically.
+You have several choices when you pay and report electronically using the SuperStream standard.
 You can use your:

 1. Payroll system

-Employers using a payroll system should check with their software provider to ensure it’s SuperStream compliant.
+Employers using a payroll system should check with their software provider to ensure it is SuperStream compliant.
+You can also use the ATO’s SuperStream Certified Product Register to check if your software is compliant.

 This is important, as some payroll systems cover both super data and payments, while others only cover data.
-If the payroll system only provides data reporting, you will need to make your SG contributions to each super fund separately – and it needs to be done electronically.
+If the payroll system only provides data reporting, you will need to make your SG contributions to each super fund separately – and it needs to be done electronically via EFT or BPay.

 2. Super fund’s online system

 Most large super funds offer employers making employee super contributions access to an online payment service.
-These services are designed to make it easy for employers to meet all their reporting and payment obligations through their chosen default fund.
+These services are designed to make it easy for employers to meet all their reporting and payment obligations.

 3. Superannuation clearing house